Ad4ndi/vsh/README.md

-# VivaShell v2.2 Recoded (Still in developement)
+# VivaShell v2.2 Recoded

-Nsh is a minimalist shell written in C. It supports basic command-line functionality, custom modules and unicode.
+Vsh is a minimalist shell written in C. It supports basic command-line functionality, custom modules and unicode.
 There is no command history or auto-completion yet, but it will be soon...

 ### Dependencies